 In April 2025, the Financial Accounting Standards Board (FASB) proposed significant updates to the accounting treatment of purchased financial assets under the Current Expected Credit Loss (CECL) model.
-The changes aim to simply the guidance and reduce the risk of double-counting credit losses, particularly for non-PCD (purchased credit deteriorated) assets.
+The proposed changes aim to simplify the guidance and reduce the risk of double-counting credit losses, particularly for non-PCD (purchased credit deteriorated) assets.

 Here is a brief overview of the current guidance, the expected changes and how they may impact you.